 When Mundo Cani Dog first appears in The Book of the Dun Cow, he at first seems to be nothing but a self-hating whiner and nuisance.
 By the final chapter, he has unhesitatingly saved the lives of several turkeys from venomous serpents, personally confronted Cockatrice, and took down the Big Bad through a Heroic Sacrifice, his only weapon a cow's horn.

 Deconstructed with Ben.
 He never becomes an asskicking warrior because he doesn't have the time or equipment to do so, but he does become significantly braver.
-Played for laughs where Ben finds a suit of armor that more or less fits him and says he looks like an asskicking warrior.
+It's played for laughs where Ben finds a suit of armor that more or less fits him and says he looks like an asskicking warrior.
 Then he falls over and says he'll leave the fighting to Daniar and Kalak.

 Ritchie also becomes braver, and considering he's a tiger in his prime, he should be good in a fight.
 Zarracka curbstomps him.